rtomayko/rpg/README.md

     Because all library files are placed under a common `lib` directory, and because package versions are sussed at install time, there's no need for a component to select which packages are active at runtime.

+  * Unlike gem, rpg installs packages in two stages: 1.) fetch package files and resolve dependencies, and 2.) install package contents.
+This allows for staged/later installs and conflict detection before install.

-  * Unlike gem, rpg's installed package database is filesystem based, documented, and built for extension.
+  * Unlike gem, rpg's installed package database is filesystem based, (will be) documented, and is built for extension.

   * Unlike gem, rpg is written primarily in POSIX shell and requires a unix environment.